-Remark 14: One approach provides ways to work with these infinities directly.
+Remark 20: One approach provides ways to work with these infinities directly.
 This has immediate advantages of "visually obvious" fractality (see the plots above-and below).
-It also helps to internalize why the fractality laws allow a few initial values of $N_n$ to define the rest of values of $N_n$ , as we discussed in Remark 8.
-(See the section on p.
-37 for details.)
+It also helps to internalize why the fractality laws allow a few initial values of $N_n$ to define the rest of values of $N_n$ , as we discussed in Remark 14 on p.
+33. (See the section on p.
+47 for details.)